 With the entry into force of the GDPR in 2018, many Ukrainian companies maintaining business ties with the EU and EEA undertake to adjust their data protection policies to the legal requirements of that Regulation.

-Finally, the new High Court for Intellectual Property is expected to commence its work in 2019 or shortly after.
+Finally, the new High Court for Intellectual Property is expected to commence its work shortly.
 The Court shall assume jurisdiction over all disputes related to intellectual property, including those arising out of franchise agreements.

 Download pdf here